moriarty83/mintbean-paint/README.md

 ## Description

-Draw is a web based drawing application built for the MintBean Jr. Web Developer Hackaton held in November of 2021.
+Draw is a web based drawing application for desktop built for the MintBean Jr. Web Developer Hackaton held in November of 2021.
 This simple frontend application offers users the ability to draw on a canvas with a wide range of color and brush strokes as well as a flood fill option.

 Instead of offering a backend for storing and sharing images, this application offers users the ability to download their creation to their local computer.

+Note: Unfortunately mobile support is not avialable at this time.

 ### Executing program